-A newly completed community project in Lima, Peru has now made it so local and visiting surfers can enjoy the waves of La Pampilla beach well beyond the hour the sun goes down.
+A community project completed in January of 2017 in Lima, Peru has made it so that local and visiting surfers can enjoy the waves of La Pampilla beach well beyond the hour the sun goes down.

 Designed specifically with surfers in mind, Lima Mayor Luis Castañeda called the project, “a beautiful opportunity for lovers of [surfing] that can’t practice during the day for various reasons.”

 “We have the first beach in Latin America that provides illumination for surfers,” he said.
 “This project will benefit the sport, for those who come to the ocean to surf and those who want to appreciate the landscape with their families.
 It’s a beautiful visual show.”

 The mayor consulted Peru’s surfing federation for guidance and to arrange a nighttime surf contest city project coordinator, Humberto Guzman, told EFE.

 While a first for Latin America, this isn’t the first time a stretch of beach has been illuminated specifically for surfing at night.
 Komune Bali Beach Club adjacent Keramas claims that title.
 Unlike the beach club lights, though, those at La Pampilla were a public project, and demonstrate the city of Lima’s commitment to fostering the continued development of the local surf community.